Suspension and Steering

 Inspect the shocks for damage and fluid leaks.
 Check the seals for leakage and the piston rods for signs of damage and wear.

 Examine the bump stops for damage caused by "bottoming out."
-Bump stops that show repeated contact indicate the need for new springs, as well as struts or shocks.
+Bump stops that show repeated contact indicate the need for new springs, as well as struts or shocks.- Inspect the tyres for correct inflation pressure and make sure they're all the same size.

 Inspect the wheel bearings for damage.